 It’s dedicated to his mum

-At the time of the concert planning, Wizkid’s mum had to start cancer treatment, meaning that she wouldn’t be able to attend the show.
+At the time of the concert planning, Wizkid’s mum had to start cancer treatment, meaning that she wouldn’t be able to attend the show, leading many to believe that he’d cancel it.
+However, he didn’t, and the show went on.
+A few weeks after the concert, she died.

 The documentary title may give a special nod to Lagos, the city that made Wizkid, but it’s dedicated to his mother, whom he also named his latest album, Morayo, after.

 Family follows Wizkid to work (almost) every time.
-Throughout the documentary, we see Jada Pollock — Wizkid’s manager of eight years, partner of six years, and mother of two of his children — and their young child, who’s too young to be left alone, moving in proximity.
-The doc also shows Jada giving a glimpse into their work process, and how they merge work and family.
+Throughout the documentary, we see Jada Pollock — Wizkid’s manager, partner and mother of three of his children — and their young kid, who’s too young to be left alone, moving in proximity.
+The doc also shows Jada giving a glimpse into their work process and how they merge work and family.

 The Cavemen. are the show’s musical directors